 10. Sicily, Italy

 Sambuca di Sicilia is a small town in Sicily of about 6,000 people that has been shrinking as residents move to larger cities.
 To boost the population, the town is selling homes for only €1.
-In return, you must refurbish their run-down home within three years, which will likely cost around €15,000 (around $17,800), and provide a €5,000 (around $5,900) security deposit that will be returned to them when they complete the renovations.
+In return, you must refurbish their run-down home within three years, which will likely cost around €15,000 (around $17,800), and provide a €5,000 (around $5,900) security deposit that will be returned when the renovations are complete.

 Moving to Sicily, Italy